 Where is Garry Monk now?

 A Swansea City legend who represented and led the club as captain from League Two all the way to the Premier League, Garry Monk hung up his boots in 2014.

 He was initially appointed as Swansea’s interim player-manager after the sacking of Michael Laudrup, but after surviving a relegation battle he was given the manager’s job on a full-time basis.

-After being touted as a future England national team manager, Monk’s Swansea side had a terrible first half of the 2015-16 season and he was cruelly sacked after they went on a terrible run winning just one of 11 Premier League games.
+After being touted as a future England national team manager, his Swansea side had a terrible first half of the 2015-16 season and he was cruelly sacked after they went on a terrible run winning just one of 11 Premier League games.

 In June 2016, Monk made a return to football as manager of Championship side Leeds United but after a season spent mostly in the play-offs, a run of just one win their last eight games meant that they missed out by five points and he subsequently resigned from his post in May 2017.